The Mexican Runner: Battletoads speedruns

-In addition, TMR is also the former record holder in a couple more categories, such as Any% no wrong warps (no level-skipping not intended by the game designers, but early level termination is allowed).
+In addition, Kusielczuk is also the former record holder in a couple more categories, such as Any% no wrong warps (no level-skipping not intended by the game designers, but early level termination is allowed).

-TMR has also performed Battletoads speedruns in front of a live audience at the speedrunning events Games Done Quick and the European Speedrunner Assembly.
+Kusielczuk has also performed Battletoads speedruns in front of a live audience at the speedrunning events Games Done Quick and the European Speedrunner Assembly.

 Blindfolded Turbo Tunnel

 An unofficial speedrunning category he participates in is blindfolded Turbo Tunnel.
 Many casual Battletoads players consider the Turbo Tunnel to be the hardest level in the game, but experienced speedrunners are able to memorise the level and rely on audio cues to play it.
-In this manner, TMR has performed several blindfolded Turbo Tunnel runs live, including a deathless run (no lives lost) at ESA 2018 that garnered a standing ovation from the crowd and was often mentioned during the following days.
+In this manner, Kusielczuk has performed several blindfolded Turbo Tunnel runs live, including a deathless run (no lives lost) at ESA 2018 that garnered a standing ovation from the crowd and was often mentioned during the following days.

 The two-player run is of particular note because neither player can be certain by audio cues alone of who made a mistake and lost a life, and both have to start over from the last checkpoint if either loses.
-TMR also remarked that in the blindfolded category the exact height that the player character is on-screen is difficult to know, as it depends on the amount of time the up and down arrows on the gamepad are pressed.
+Kusielczuk also remarked that in the blindfolded category the exact height that the player character is on-screen is difficult to know, as it depends on the amount of time the up and down arrows on the gamepad are pressed.

 Cuphead speedruns

-The Mexican Runner does not usually run more modern games, but following his audience's suggestions, he started running the notoriously difficult run'n'gun indie video game Cuphead shortly after its release, quickly rising in the ranks and dominating it.
-The suggestion came about due to the game's similarity to Contra, another game that TMR enjoys speedrunning.
-Soon after the game's release, TMR started accumulating world records, many of which have since been bested by other speedrunners.
+Kusielczuk does not usually run more modern games, but following his audience's suggestions, he started running the notoriously difficult run and gun indie video game Cuphead shortly after its release, quickly rising in the ranks and dominating it.
+The suggestion came about due to the game's similarity to Contra, another game that Kusielczuk enjoys speedrunning.
+Soon after the game's release, Kusielczuk started accumulating world records, many of which have since been bested by other speedrunners.
 He maintains, however, several records, particularly in the cooperative categories with fellow speedrunners luigi100 and SBDWolf.

-TMR's performance attracted the attention of StudioMDHR, the creators of Cuphead, and they endorsed his participation in SGDQ 2018 with promotional artwork for The Mexican Runner mascot in the 1930s Max Fleischer style of Cuphead.
-TMR's performance at that event won much acclaim from the audience, with particular praise given to his concurrent gameplay commentary.
+Kusielczuk's performance attracted the attention of StudioMDHR, the creators of Cuphead, and they endorsed his participation in SGDQ 2018 with promotional artwork for Kusielczuk's mascot in the 1930s Max Fleischer style of Cuphead.
+Kusielczuk's performance at that event won much acclaim from the audience, with particular praise given to his concurrent gameplay commentary.